Prohibited Use Of Weapons

 Weapons play a beneficial role in society, providing self-defense and security (see our firearms rights page), and are used for sporting purposes.
 However, they can be an unnecessary danger to others if not used with care.
 Because of this potential danger, the government has established rules and regulations concerning the use of weapons.
-At O’Malley and Sawyer, LLC we firmly believe in the Second Amendment, constitutional right to bear arms, and we fight to defend this right.
+At Sawyer Legal Group, LLC we firmly believe in the Second Amendment, constitutional right to bear arms, and we fight to defend this right.
 If we don’t fight to defend this right, it will be taken away.

 • Knowingly and unlawfully aiming a firearm at another person